benjacobs123456/PRS_UKB_MRI/readme.md

   `Source of report of G35 (multiple sclerosis).0.0` = col_character(),
   EID = col_double()
   ))

-  Source of report of G20 (parkinson's disease)
-  	Source of report of G30 (alzheimer's disease)
-    Source of report of G45 (transient cerebral ischaemic attacks and related syndromes)

 # define MS status
 source_of_report_data = source_of_report_data %>% mutate(MS_status = ifelse(!is.na(`Source of report of G35 (multiple sclerosis).0.0`),1,0))